 Food systems fieldtrip – 15 credits

-Get a first-hand experience of the challenges in balancing the three domains of sustainability (environment, people and economy) and the implications of a globalised food system through this overseas fieldtrip module.
+Get a first-hand experience of the challenges in balancing the three domains of sustainability (environment, people and economy) and the implications of local, regional or global food systems through this fieldtrip module.

 Food systems research project – 60 credits